 WHEN IS THE GOLF SEASON ON LONG ISLAND?

-For the most cold-hardy Long Islanders, golf is a year-round sport.
-Provided there’s no snow on the ground and temperatures haven’t plunged far below freezing, most golf courses are open for play in the winter months.
+The winter of 2023-24 just came to an end, and it's safe to say that Long Island golf is now a year-round sport.
+Winter golf used to be for the die-hard who would brave wind, snow, sleet and hail as long as courses were open.
+Now, any day that's 40ish degrees and sunny is a golf day for many.
 Of course, visitors will likely not be toting their clubs to the northeast in February.
 Nearly all seasonal courses reopen for business by mid-April.
 Fairways and greens start to regain their vibrancy around this time and, with a little help from The Masters, begin to lure warm-season golfers back onto the course.
-Rounds remain comfortable in September as summer turns to fall.
-October golf might require an extra layer or two, but nothing you can’t easily shed when the sun is out.
+Rounds remain comfortable in September as summer turns to fall, and the first half of October might be the best two weeks of golf weather the entire season.
 By November you’re at nature’s mercy.
-To date, the coldest round us year-round golfers have ever played was a week before Thanksgiving.

 WHERE SHOULD I STAY?